Mihiran-Thilakarathna/Mihiran-Thilakarathna/README.md

 - 🧑‍🎓 I’m an Undergraduate at **Rajarata University of Sri Lanka**
 - 🌱 I’m currently learning **Image Processing**
 - 💻 I have experience in **C, C++, JavaScript, Python**
-- 🔍 Interested in **Computer Vision, Web Development and Software Development**
+- 🔍 Interested in **Computer Vision, Web Development, and Software Development**
 - 👨‍💻 How to reach me **thmthilakarathna@gmail.com**

 ---